leanprover/fp-lean/functional-programming-lean/src/getting-to-know/functions-and-definitions.md

 # Defining Functions

-There are a variety of ways to define functions.
-The simplest is to place the function's arguments before the definition's type.
+There are a variety of ways to define functions in Lean.
+The simplest is to place the function's arguments before the definition's type, separated by spaces.
 For instance, a function that adds one to its argument can be written:

 ```Lean
 {{#example_decl Examples/Intro.lean add1}}